Lord-of-the-IoT/Lord-of-the-IoT/README.md

       </ul>
   </h4>
   <h4>
-      My skills / tools I can use
+      (some of) My skills / tools I can use
       <ul>
           <li>
               Python